Vini2/agtools/README.md

-# agtools
+# agtools: Tools for manipulating assembly graphs

-Tools for manipulating assembly graphs
+This repo contains useful scripts to manipulate assembly graph files from different assemblers.